 – CV of persons, applicants where previous experience script- and film work are accented

-– Photographs, DVD, pilot or other reference material
+– Photographs, link, pilot or other reference material

 In September 2017, three projects to be announced for participation in MAFF Development Funding Feature via Malmo Arab Film Festival’s website.